multiversx/mx-docs/docs/sdk-and-tools/sdk-js/writing-and-running-sdk-js-snippets.md

 ### Dependence on interactors

-The most important dependency of a snippet is the **contract interactor**, which is responsible with creating and executing erdjs-based interactions and contract queries.
+The most important dependency of a snippet is the **contract interactor**, which is responsible with creating and executing sdk-js-based interactions and contract queries.

 ## Anatomy of an interactor

 In our workspace, the interactors are: `adderInteractor.ts` and `lotteryInteractor.ts`.
 They contain _almost_ production-ready code to call and query your contracts, code which is _generally_ copy-paste-able into your dApps.

-Generally speaking, an interactor component (class) depends on the following objects (defined by `erdjs` or by satellites of `erdjs`):
+Generally speaking, an interactor component (class) depends on the following objects (defined by `sdk-js` or by satellites of `sdk-js`):

 - a `SmartContract` (composed with its `SmartContractAbi`)
 - an `INetworkProvider`, to broadcast / retrieve transactions and perform contract queries